 Your abstract/case must list at least 1 author in order to be submitted.

 Please note that the first author should be the abstract Presenter by default.
-Nevertheless, it can be modified through the agreement form online available in February 2019.
-In all cases, the Presenter must be part of the authors list included in the submitted abstract/case and be able to explain his/her role in the research during presentation.
+Nevertheless, this can be modified through the agreement form online available in February 2019.
+In all cases, the Presenter must be part of the authors list included in the submitted abstract/case and be able to explain his/her role in the research during the presentation.

 You may enter up to 15 authors in the authors list including the Presenter.
 The names of authors will be published as listed on the submission form.

 Please make sure you have entered the full list of authors and that the information given for each author is correct, as no changes will be possible after the abstract/case is submitted (see paragraph on changes and corrections above).